Our range of screw extruders have the ability to modify the density of your extrudate when this is important.

-- The smallest Caleva Multi Lab (CML) with an extruder attachment designed to work with batches as little of 20 grams
+- The smallest extruder we offer is the Caleva Multi Lab (CML) with an extruder attachment designed to work with batches as little as 10 grams

 - Our bench top Variable Density Extruder (VDE) for those who require batches of up to a few kilos